wallenweel/weel-translate/README.md

     // we can use other things replace `, ` such as `&` or
     // just ` ` a blank space, if want a `\n` use `\\\\`
     "explain": "dict(pos, terms)"
+    "explain": "dict(,)" // only use a separator "explain": "dict.foobar(pos.0.foo, terms.1.bar)" // deep index
   }

+  // [source, destination], it mean translate things from "en" to "zh-cn"
+  // it is optional, but very recommend use it, if do not that both will use
+  // the first language of source's "languages" ~*"fromto": ["en", "zh-cn"],

+  // @see `[repo]/src/api/languages.json` get the list
+  // can use "include" to select some common used languages
-  // get languages list from `[project root]/src/api/languages.json` ~"include": ["en", "zh-cn", "ja"], // array
+  // use all of these languages will delay popup(browser action) rending ~*"include": ["en", "zh-cn", "ja"], // first recommend use array
-  // or
+  // also
-  "include": "en/zh-cn/ja", // split by '/'
+  "include": "en/zh-cn/ja", // split them by '/'

-  // if you need to change language's code, like 'ja' -> 'jp' "include": ["en", "zh-cn", "ja:>jp"],
+  // if you need to change language's code, like 'ja' -> 'jp'
+  // just to use this `:>` flag
+  "include": ["en", "zh-cn:>zh-CHS", "ja:>jp"],
-  "include": "en/zh-cn/ja:>jp",
+  "include": "en/zh-cn:>zh-CHS/ja:>jp",

-  "exclude": ["fr", "zh"], // same with "include" but will ignore "include"
+  // same with "include" but if it exist and will ignore "include" ~"exclude": ["fr", "zh"],

+  // if default language list have not some language that you want
-  // if you supply "languages" key like below,
+  // or you want to override some, supply "languages" key like below
-  // extension's corresponding item will be override.
-  // you don not need to put their 'code' in "include" "languages": [{
+  // tip: if you do this, new languages will auto include to "include" list ~"languages": [{
-    "code": "zh",
+    *"code": "zh",
-    "name": "Chinese",
+    *"name": "Chinese",
-    "locale": "中文"
+    *"locale": "中文"
   }, {
-    "code": "jp",
+    *"code": "jp",
-    "name": "Japanese",
+    *"name": "Japanese",
-    "locale": "日文"
+    *"locale": "日文"
   }]
 }